 - 5 -

 During the search for a place for the camp, M. Sharavin discovered two dead bodies covered with snow by the cedar.
 Nearby, a fire had been burning.
 A dozen small fir-trees were cut down with a Finnish knife in the vicinity.
 The lower dry branches of the cedar were broken off.
 The snow around was trampled.
-A few five-centimeter raw branches were also broken off the cedar at an altitude of 3-4 meters.
+On the cedar at an altitude of 3-4 meters a few five-centimeter raw branches were also broken.
+Some of them remained lying around the fire.
 Some of them remained lying around the fire.

 At this time an operational group with dogs examined the tent.
 By the end of the day they found two more bodies: these of Kolmogorova and Dyatlov.